DouglasTitze/DouglasTitze.github.io/_posts/2023-06-16-rotate-list.md

         # Place the new_head into a variable
         new_head = new_tail.next

-        # Elminiate the connection between the new_tail and the new_head; to avoid a cycle
+        # Elminiate the connection between the new_tail and the new_head to avoid a cycle
         new_tail.next = None

         return new_head